arishuynhvan/arishuynhvan.github.io/_posts/2016-12-31-Set-up-My-Jekyll-Blog-Yay.md

 [Cool sites powered by Jekyll](https://github.com/jekyll/jekyll/wiki/Sites)

 ## What else should I try next (or next time)?
-I need to figure out why my blog post is missing when launched locally on c9.io and get it appear here.
+I need to figure out why my blog post is missing when launched locally on [c9.io](https://c9.io/) and get it appear there.

-Next I can update your site name, avatar and other options using the _config.yml file in the root of mmy repository (shown below).
+Next I can update my site name, avatar and other options using the _config.yml file in the root of mmy repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)